Early Warning Signs of Cancer: Know the Symptoms and How to Protect Yourself

 Environmental factors

-Other risk factors include age, as the risk of cancer increases with age, and gender, as certain types of cancer are more prevalent in one gender over the other.
-It is important to understand these risk factors and take steps to reduce your risk of developing cancer.
+Other risk factors include age, as the risk of Cancer increases with age, and gender, as certain types of Cancer are more prevalent in one gender over the other.
+Understanding these risk factors and taking steps to reduce your risk of developing Cancer is important.

 Supporting a Loved One